ayonadee/Coffee-Chat-/README.md

 # Project Scope

-Networking in tech and any field in general is an essential and sure-fire way to get your foot in the door and even perhaps jump the queue a couple of steps.
-However it is often difficult to keep track of the various people and discussions you have along the way, making it tedious to circle back to these connects when you're job hunting and would like to arrange a coffee chat.
+In general, networking in any field - particularly in the field of technology- is essential and sure-fire way of providing opportunities for employment,growth and exposure.
+However it can be difficult to track where and when connections were made, making it tedious to circle back to these connects when you're job hunting and would like to arrange a coffee chat.

 Introducing...
 Coffee Chat:

-A networking contact book app that allows users to store contact details, key information and memories that the user has pertaining to the individuals they have encountered at networking events, meetups, conferences etc.
+A networking 'calling card' storage app that allows users to store contact details, name of company, position and other key information and memories that the user has pertaining to the individuals they have encountered at networking events, meetups, conferences etc. No more misplacing and exchanging thousands of calling cards, no more random numbers in your phone with no recollection of how and when you met.
 # Architecture
 draw.io
 syntax is ![](where you have saved it for example new folder/